nmjxblw/P1-Navmesh-Pathfinding/README.md

 - [x] **Implement a function to compute a path from a source to destination point in a navmesh using  A\* bidirectional algorithm.**
 ![Final version of the A* bidirectional algorithm](/input/2023-7-2.png)

 7/3/2023
-Modified the code for printing boxes, now findpath.py will return all visited boxes, not just all boxes on the path.
+**Modified the code for printing boxes, now nm_pathfinder.py will return all visited boxes, not just all boxes on the path.**
 ![The result after Modified](/input/2023-07-03.png)